Docs-Geek/api-documentation-course/docs/offline-exercises/class-6.md

 - **Curl**: The code samples you will be adding to the documentation will be written in Curl.
 You can experiment with sending requests in your GitHub Codespace to test your Curl code samples.
 - **Postman**: Postman is helpful for quickly sending and testing requests to the API without manually constructing requests in Curl.

-Additionally, you can review the slides from Class 5 and 6 to see the full API flows, including Curl requests.
-However, it is recommended to try building the Curl requests from memory based on what you have learned.
+Additionally, you can review the slides from Class #6 to see the full API flows, including Curl requests.
+However, it is recommended to try building the Curl requests from scratch based on what you have learned.

-You can also look at the Class #6: In-Class Exercises, which demonstrate the patron and staff API flows using Postman.
-You can translate these Postman requests as Curl requests for your documentation.
+You can also look at the Class #6: In-Class Exercises, which demonstrate the Patron and Staff API flows using Postman.
+Using your knowledge of Curl, you can translate these Postman requests as Curl requests for your documentation.

 ### Template for an API Flow